algomaschine/Flask-Movie-Database/README.md

 ## Challenges
 <ul>
 <p><li>When I was doing the project, it was not easy getting my head around the pre-maid part of it — its code was way ahead of the course curriculum.
 In the end, I understood it decently enough to integrate my own parts of code into it and also tweak some of the base code where needed.
-After this project, the architecture of APIs built with Flask is one of my ongoing interests, since I've encountered the need to figure it out for my pet project Reminder and haven't found a solution that would have satisfied me yet.</li></p>
+After this project, the architecture of APIs built with Flask is one of my ongoing interests, since I've encountered the need to figure it out for my pet project Reminder.</li></p>

 <p><li>The other difficulty was the structure of the project itself.
 Having to properly divide the API's logic into three layers and keep track of all of them was not easy.
 Eventually, I got used to it, but returning to this project after Django, I still find its structure to be complicated.</li></p>